-UK based research funded by the ESRC to find out who lives in tiny houses, where, why, and what the effects of this lifestyle are on people and planet.
+Welcome to the home of UK based research funded by the ESRC to find out who lives in tiny houses, where they live, why they live there, and what the effects of this lifestyle are on people and planet.

 Tiny houses can be built cheaply because of their small size, and are also more economic to run due to the reduced demand on energy to heat and cool a small space.
 Often featuring renewable energy sources, many builders also prioritise using local and recycled materials to bolster their sustainability and reduced carbon footprint.

-In this blog we talk my tiny house journey, the in’s and out’s of construction, and what the future of community-based sharing economies might look like.
+In this blog we talk my tiny house journey, including the construction of our cabin, and what the future of community-based sharing economies might look like.
 If you prefer visuals, we’ve got plenty of those.

 We need your help to make this research happen, get in touch to find out more about being part of the research and part of the movement.